artist.

 collector.

-Bill Stamats, artist of the American Midwest
+Bill Stamats, artist of the Pacific Northwest

 Bill Stamats, appraiser.

 Bill Stamats is an accredited member of the International Society of Appraisers and follows all Uniform Standards of Professional Appraisal Practice and IRS regulations.
+Bill has also earned “fine art specialist” status through the International Society of Appraisers.

 After earning his BFA from Pratt Institute in New York, Bill completed his MA in design from the University of Wisconsin-Madison, and MFA in fine art printmaking from the University of Iowa.
 A working artist, Bill has an extensive exhibit record and is a lifetime student of art with specialized knowledge of African art, Pre-Columbian art, fine art printmaking and photography, painting, and sculpture.

-For 26 years, Bill served as Executive Vice President of Stamats Communications, a marketing and marketing research firm serving higher education and healthcare clients.
+For 27 years, Bill served as Executive Vice President of Stamats Communications, a marketing and marketing research firm serving higher education and healthcare clients.

 Bill Stamats, collector.